Klagarge/BachelorThesis-OTSecurity/02-main/simu-env/minecraft.typ

 ) <fig-simu-env-minecraft-eln-world>

 == Scenario idea
 The scenario involves reusing the #gls("plc") from the previous lab, which controls various operations.
-A physical #gls("hmi") could be constructed to manage the factory and coal production, similar to the HTLM interface used in the previous lab.
+A physical #gls("hmi") could be constructed to manage the factory and coal production, similar to the HTML interface used in the previous lab.
 A wind wireless sensor could be added to the setup.
-Wireless replay and #gls("dos") attack could be targeting this sensor.
-The #gls("mitm") attacks could be executed on the Modbus/#gls("tcp") communication between the #gls("plc") and the Factory, with the goal of gaining control over the Factory operations.
+Wireless replay and #gls("dos") attacks could target this sensor. #gls("mitm") attacks could be executed on the Modbus/#gls("tcp") communication between the #gls("plc") and the factory, with the goal of gaining control over the factory's operations.